Special Education Professional Certificate

 SPED 524 examines the characteristics of students with mild disabilities.
 Emphasis is placed on etiology, ethics, contributing factors, conditions that affect learning, the challenges of identifying students with disabilities, and the need for academic, social, and emotional accommodations, assistive technology, and support.

 SPED 526 - Characteristics of Students with Moderate to Severe Disabilities

 SPED 526 examines the characteristics of students with moderate to severe disabilities.
 Emphasis is placed on etiology, ethics, contributing factors, conditions that affect learning, the challenges of identifying students with disabilities, and the need for academic, social, and emotional accommodations, assistive technology, and support.

 SPED 528 - Special Education Law

-SPED 528 will provide students with a history of special education litigation and legislation.
+SPED 528 provides students with a history of special education litigation and legislation.
 Specifically, students will gain a deep understanding of the Individuals with Disabilities Education Improvement Act, the major legislation governing the provision of special education services.
-Students will become familiar with federal statutes and regulations concerning assessment and evaluation procedures, due process and mediation, discipline, individual education plans (IEPs), free appropriate education (FAPE), and least restrictive environment (LRE).
+Students will be exposed to issues of diversity and become familiar with how such factors have shaped federal statutes and regulations concerning assessment and evaluation procedures, due process and mediation, discipline, individual education plans (IEPs), free appropriate education (FAPE), and least restrictive environment (LRE).

 SPED 535 - Applied Behavior Analysis